 A consistent theme in the discussion was the need to promote the therapeutic potential of psychedelics, provide equitable access to the substances and ensure that whatever regulatory scheme they develop is focused on “healing over profit,” according to minutes from the meeting.

-Courtney Barnes, an associate attorney at Vicente Sederberg LLC, presented to the group about the legislative logistics of establishing a legal access model and outlined various policy considerations.
+Courtney Barnes, an associate attorney at Vicente Sederberg LLP, presented to the group about the legislative logistics of establishing a legal access model and outlined various policy considerations.